-The affirmative vote of a majority of the votes properly cast is required for approval and adoption of this proposed amendment to the 2006 Plan.
+The affirmative vote of a majority of the votes properly cast is required for approval of Proposal 2.
 Any abstentions and broker non-votes will not be counted as votes cast on this proposal and, accordingly, will have no effect.